-The Secrets of the Soho Club
+The Case of the Black Diamond

 Nicknamed ‘the lonely lord’, Alexander Lindsey has spent a decade spying for the King.
 He believes himself immune to surprises – until he meets Claire Ryan.
 Her wit and intellect impress him as much as her beauty and before long he’s investigating more than his assignment.